word-sys/word-sys-pdf-editor/README.md

 # word-sys's PDF Editor
 <img src="https://raw.githubusercontent.com/word-sys/word-sys-pdf-editor/refs/heads/main/word_sys_pdf_editor/img/f-pv1.svg" width="256" height="256"/>

-**word-sys's PDF Editor** is a simple and user-friendly tool developed for Pardus, Debian and other Linux distributions, focused on editing text content in PDF files.
-Developed from scratch in the spirit of #MilliTeknolojiHamlesi and TEKNOFEST to meet a need in the Pardus ecosystem, word-sys's PDF Editor is a free and open PDF editor serving both corporate and individual users — and the **FIRST PLACE** winner of the TEKNOFEST 2025 Pardus Development Competition.
+**word-sys's PDF Editor** is a simple and user-friendly tool developed for Pardus, Debian and other Linux distributions, focused on editing text, image and object content in PDF files.
+Developed from scratch in the spirit of #MilliTeknolojiHamlesi and TEKNOFEST to meet the need for a free, open-source PDF editor in the Linux ecosystem, word-sys's PDF Editor serves both corporate and individual users, including those who prefer the Turkish language interface, easy to use — and the **FIRST PLACE** winner of the TEKNOFEST 2025 Pardus Development Competition.

 Developer: **Barın Güzeldemirci (word-sys)**
 License: **GPL-3.0-or-later**